OSToontown/ToontownStride-Py3/README.md

 ### Info

-* It is recommended that you make all of your changes in a fork before committing.
 * Do not erase or revert another person's commit without first consulting them.
 * Only push to this repository.
 * Never force a git push.